cotes2020/jekyll-theme-chirpy/_posts/SOC/PaloAltoNetwork/CortexXDR-Admin-Guid.md

      STATUS
      Connection status of the broker device.
 Status is defined by either Connected or Disconnected.
 Disconnected broker devices do not display CPU Usage, Memory Usage, and Disk Usage information.
-Notification about broker VM loosing connectivity to Cortex XDR appear in the Notification Center.
+Notification about broker VM losingconnectivity to Cortex XDR appear in the Notification Center.
        VERSION
     Version number of the broker device.
 If the status indicator is not green, then the broker is not running the latest version.
 Notification about available new broker VM version appear in the Notification Center.